lsst-dm/dmtn-283/index.md

 The remaining options will all involve the server generating signed URLs for writes.

 Option #2 solves the collaboration problem at the expense of creating tens of thousands of buckets.
-Option #3 is similar to how we currently handle user data products but does require more work to handle quotas than option #2.
+Option #3 is similar to how we currently handle user data products but does potentially require more work to handle quotas than option #2.

 The choice between USDF and Cloud storage buckets depends on the cost of cloud storage versus USDF storage (based on the expected size of user data products) and how user batch {cite:p}`DMTN-223` interacts with cloud users.